 Cut on Tongue: First Aid & When To Seek Urgent Care

-• Key symptoms of a tongue cut include bleeding, pain, swelling, difficulty speaking or swallowing, a burning sensation, and bad breath.
+• Tongue cuts can cause symptoms like bleeding, pain, swelling, difficulty speaking or swallowing, and bad breath.

-• If symptoms escalate, including excessive blood loss, signs of shock, or difficulty breathing, immediate medical attention is necessary.
+• Urgent care is necessary if symptoms like excessive blood loss, signs of shock, difficulty breathing, or persistent bleeding occur.

 • Certain symptoms like paleness, cold or clammy skin, fast or shallow breathing, a fast or weak pulse, or persistent bleeding indicate a serious condition that requires urgent care.